-Spectral Start: The starting chemical shift value for the x-axis, in PPM.
+Spectral Start: the starting chemical shift value for the x-axis, in ppm.

-Spectral End: The last chemical shift value for the x-axis, in PPM.
+Spectral End: the last chemical shift value for the x-axis, in ppm.

-Shift Step: The step size for changing the chemical shift values in the simulations table when using either the mouse wheel or the up and down arrows at the edge of the cell.
-J-coupling Step: The step size for changing the J-coupling values in the simulations table when using either the mouse wheel or the up and down arrows at the edge of the cell.
-Audit Trail: This toggles on/off an audit trail for the simulation with the audit information saved in the file File Name Save/Load File Name: This is the file into which the simulation parameters are saved and loaded.

-Max RT display spin number: As the simulations parameters are changed, the simulated spectrum will update in real time provided the total number of spins (sum of identical and non-identical) is less than the number set in this options.
+Shift Step: the step size for changing the chemical shift values in the simulations table when using either the mouse wheel or the up and down arrows at the edge of the cell.
+J-coupling Step: the step size for changing the J-coupling values in the simulations table when using either the mouse wheel or the up and down arrows at the edge of the cell.
+Audit Trail: this toggles on/off an audit trail for the simulation with the audit information saved in the file File Name Save/Load File Name: this is the file into which the simulation parameters are saved and loaded.
+Max RT display spin number: when the simulations parameters are changed, the simulated spectrum will update in real time provided the total number of spins (sum of identical and non-identical) is less than the number set in this options.
 8 Molecular Structures